Wr1nGl/lightbar2mqtt_with_miboxer_bridge/README.md

   - number of groups the bridge should react to and specific group IDs.
 0 means all groups.
 - NUMBER_OF_WIFI_RETRIES
   - how many seconds should the wifi wait for connection, default is 60
+  - if set to 0 it will always ignore wifi (and MQTT)
+  - if set to -1 it won't continue without wifi connection - device reset after 60 retries
 - NUMBER_OF_MQTT_RETRIES
   - number of retries for MQTT server connection.
 It wont try to connect without wifi connection.
+  - if set to 0 it will always ignore MQTT
+  - if set to -1 it won't continue without MQTT connection - device reset after 60 retries
 - WAIT_TIME_ON_STARTUP
   - how many seconds should the bridge listen to xiaomi remote packets (if you want to find out your remote ID).
 Set it to 0 if you don't need it.
 - Miboxer remote part